zf81/flask_5_tailwind/README.md

 ## Flask App with Tailwind CSS

-- Open Google shell and create a new app.py file
+- Open Google shell and create a new <code>app.py</code> file
-- Create a templates folder and within this folder, create an index.html file
+- Create a templates folder and within this folder, create an <code>index.html</code> file
-- Used Professor Hants' example code and made changes to the file
+- I used Professor Hants' [example](https://github.com/hantswilliams/HHA_504_2023/blob/main/WK5/example_app/templates/index_tailwind.html) code and made changes to the file
-- Entered the following for app.py file:
+- Entered the following for <code>app.py</code> file:

 ## Cloud Deployment